![]() |

 Output Basics:

-The voltage at all points along the sine wave are the instantaneous voltages applied to the speaker.
 When you come across the power dissipation figures, keep in mind that 35 watts is enough power dissipation to keep a soldering iron at more than 700 degrees fahrenheit.

 Output Voltage at Point "A":